 Calculating Source Deductions and Employer Contributions

-Once you have determined the source deductions and employer contributions payable on the amounts you pay to your employees or beneficiaries, you must calculate the amount.
+Once you have determined the source deductions and employer contributions payable on the amounts you pay your employees or beneficiaries, you have to calculate (as applicable):

-- your employer contribution related to labour standards; and
+- your employer contribution related to labour standards

 Every amount you deduct, withhold or collect as an employer or a payer pursuant to a fiscal law is deemed to be held in trust for the government until you remit the amount to the government in the prescribed manner and within the prescribed time period.
 Such amounts constitute a separate fund that is not part of your property.